BOYS & GIRLS CLUBS SCHOLARSHIP

 CHIP TURNER MEMORIAL SCHOLARSHIP

-This month we want to spotlight a good friend of the Etowah Scholarship Foundation, RONNIE TURNER, and the scholarship he funds in honor of his son, the CHIP TURNER MEMORIAL SCHOLARSHIP.
+We’d like to spotlight a good friend of the Etowah Scholarship Foundation, RONNIE TURNER, and the scholarship he funds in honor of his son, the CHIP TURNER MEMORIAL SCHOLARSHIP.
 Chip Turner, son of Ronnie Turner and Pat Turner, was tragically killed in a car accident on August 24, 2007, a devastating blow to his family, friends and his former coaches and teammates of the Cartersville High School Baseball team.
 Chip was passionate about Cartersville baseball!
 His senior year he won the “Best Attitude” award, which is given to a player who embodies the qualities of hard work, dedication, enthusiastic spirit and team pride.
 His jersey, No. 17, was retired in 2008 by CHS Baseball.
 In keeping his memory and spirit alive and in his honor, a scholarship is provided each year to the CHS baseball team member who wins the “Best Attitude” award.
 The scholarship is a four-year scholarship that follows the student through his career in college.
 Funding for this award is generated through the hard work of RONNIE TURNER and the fundraiser he fondly entitled “Chippy T. Redneck Olympics,” held annually in August.
 This year’s 9th annual event will be held August 26, and all proceeds will go to funding the scholarship.
 We hope you will all go out and support RONNIE TURNER in memorializing CHIP TURNER and continuing his enthusiastic spirit for baseball and life!